terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/deploy-arch-ibm-slz-vpn.md

 {: toc-compliance="FedRAMP"}
 {: toc-version="2.1.0"}

 This deployable architecture pattern configures client-to-site VPN secure and encrypted server connectivity within an existing management VPC using only a few required inputs.
-Once deployed, you can install an OpenVPN client application on the devices you wish to use for VPN access, and import a profile from the VPN server.
-The configuration also allows you to specify a list of users who will have access to the private network, with access control managed by IBM Cloud IAM.
+After it's been deployed, you can install an OpenVPN client application on the devices that you wish to use for VPN access, and import a profile from the VPN server.
+The configuration also allows you to specify a list of users that can have access to the private network, with access control managed by IBM Cloud Identity and Access Management.

 ## Architecture diagram
 {: #ra-vpn-ext-architecture-diagram}